Giving Birth While Your Military Husband is Away

-Wether it be deployment, boot camp, technical schooling, or any other reason- our military guys will most likely miss out on some very important times.
-This is one of the many “sacrifices” that the military warns people (and their spouses or significant others) about.
-And if you were to ask my husband what his biggest sacrifice has been, he will tell you in a heart beat that it was missing the birth of his son.
+Whether it be deployment, boot camp, technical schooling, or any other reason- our military guys will most likely miss out on some very important times.
+Giving birth without your spouse is one of the many “sacrifices” that the military warns people (and their spouses or significant others) about.
+And if you were to ask my husband what his biggest sacrifice has been, he will tell you in a heartbeat that it was missing the birth of his son.

 The date that my husband was leaving was 2 weeks before the due date.
 So I thought Maybe he will come early! and the closer the day came (with NO signs of baby day) the more I thought I WILL get this kid OUT!
 So I bounced on the damn exercise ball, and I ate eggplant parmesan and we went on insanely long walks every night but nothing worked.
 I had contractions for weeks that teased me but I was not dilated and he was not going to be born.
 He was happy in there and had no plans on coming out.

 The day came where I had to bring my husband to the airport.